 The Fund’s north star is an economy and society where immigrants and refugees thrive and can achieve their aspirations.
 Different kinds of solutions can ensure immigrants and refugees have equitable access to opportunities and be part of more inclusive economies.
 As such, we take a broad view in how our funding supports the success of immigrant and refugee workers through our funding.

-We are particularly excited to meet organizations that are led and staffed by individuals from the communities they represent.
+We are particularly excited to partner with organizations that are led and staffed by individuals from the communities they represent.
 We also prioritize funding requests that demonstrate how workers are centered in the design and implementation of solutions.

 Organizations who contribute to the Fund’s overarching goals and align with our current funding priorities may be eligible for funding.
 We work with charities, non-profits, mission-driven for-profits, and fiscally sponsored organizations.
 Currently, we only fund initiatives in the U.S. and Canada.